Game rental shop GameFly acquired by Alliance Entertainment group

 Despite the early changes, a press release notes that GameFly will continue to operate independently.

-“Alliance is the largest distributor of physical media in the US, and we’re using our expertise with GameFly’s nearly 20 years of experience in subscription game rentals to imagine new offerings that previously were not doable.” reads a statement from Alliance co-owner and CEO Jeff Walker, who curiously is also now listed as CEO and co-owner of GameFly.
+“Alliance is the largest distributor of physical media in the US, and we’re using our expertise with GameFly’s nearly 20 years of experience in subscription game rentals to imagine new offerings that previously were not doable,” reads a statement from Alliance co-owner and CEO Jeff Walker, who curiously is also now listed as CEO and co-owner of GameFly.

 GameFly’s longtime and now seemingly former CEO and president, David Hodess, is not mentioned in the press release though Alliance SVP of retail sales Tim Hinsley is now named as its president while Chris Anderson, a decade-long GameFly exec is listed still as its VP of product.